Simonsen94/SME_Analyst/src/pages/index.md

 intro:
   blurbs:
     - image: /img/google_analytics_4.jpg
-      text: I use Google Analytics to activate your customer data and monitor your website performance closely to ensure it meets your business goals.
-I am Google Analytics 4 certified and can help you with everything from quick insights on key metrics to thorough commercial analyses.
+      text: I help you master your data, extract critical insights and activate them for maximum commercial impact through your digital channels.
     - image: /img/experiment_services.jpg
-      text: Google Optimize, Optimizely, and VWO are powerful optimization tools that enable you to test and optimize your website to improve user experience, increase conversions, and drive business growth.
-I have experience working with all these tools and know which fits your business.
+      text: I enable you to test and optimize your website to increase conversions, drive business growth, and improve user experience.
     - image: /img/dashboard_services.jpg
-      text: Google Data Studio or Looker Studio are data visualization tools that allow you to create beautiful and insightful reports, making it easy to understand and share your business data with others.
-I know the key ingredients of a great analytics dashboard, that tells the story of your digital business within seconds.
+      text: I create KPI Frameworks that lead your business in the right direction.
+I help you set up reports and dashboards that pinpoint critical factors and highlight their business value.
   heading: What I offer
   description: >
     I primarily write blogs about Google Analytics and Google Optimize.